prachidevgaonkar/Multiagent-Knowledge-Guide-GCP/README.md

 This POC tests that hypothesis using Google Cloud's Vertex AI Agent Platform to orchestrate multiple specialised AI agents — one for documents, one for issue tracking data, one for source code — all reachable through a single conversational interface.

-It is not finished.
-It works, imperfectly, and that's the point.
 This document is as much about what I learned designing and building it as it is a technical spec.

 ---